PrasadRajeswar/AI-Python-For-Beginners/README.md

-# 📊 Data in Python – AI Python for Beginners
+# 📊 AI Python for Beginners

-Welcome to the **Data in Python** repository, inspired by DeepLearning.AI's [AI Python for Beginners](https://learn.deeplearning.ai/courses/ai-python-for-beginners/lesson/oa6j1/data-in-python) course.
+Welcome to the **AI Python for Beginners** repository, inspired by DeepLearning.AI's [AI Python for Beginners](https://learn.deeplearning.ai/courses/ai-python-for-beginners/lesson/oa6j1/data-in-python) course.
 This project is tailored for newcomers to Python, focusing on understanding and manipulating various data types using interactive notebooks and AI-assisted learning.

 ---